 B.F.A.
 Visual & Dramatic Arts , Rice University

 B.A.
 Art & Art History, Rice University

-Dr. Wright currently holds dual appointments as the Leadership and Outreach Specialist for the Rice Center for Engineering Leadership (RCEL) and a lecturer in the George R. Brown School of Engineering and at Rice University.
+Dr. Cesare Wright currently holds dual appointments at Rice University as a lecturer in the George R. Brown School of Engineering and the Leadership and Outreach Specialist for the Rice Center for Engineering Leadership (RCEL).

 Dr. Wright’s research interests center on the intersection of media, culture, and technology, with particular focus on topics including media production and theory, rhetoric and representation, horror/sci-fi/fantasy genre studies, visual anthropology, game-based learning, educational technology, and the theorization of the cinematic sublime.

 He currently works with Microsoft, BP, and Intel on a variety of projects relating to STEM education, drone/UAV/UAS technology, augmented reality, and “internet of things” applications.

 In recognition of his work in K-12 education outreach, Dr. Wright received the 2016 Houston Humanitarian Award from the City of Houston and the 2015 Community Impact Award from the World Youth Foundation.

 For his dedication to Rice University students, Dr. Wright received the 2015 Outstanding Faculty Associate from Hanszen College Associate and the 2017 C.M. and Demaris Hudspeth Endowed Award for Student Life and Clubs.

 In his role as President of the Kino-Eye Center, Dr. Wright oversees a variety of K-12, university, and community Education & Arts initiatives.